Tips for fans travelling to the 2018 Winter Olympics and Paralympics in Pyeongchang, Korea.

 Plan well in advance

 There will be large numbers of spectators and fans travelling to South Korea in February and March for the 2018 Pyeongchang Winter Olympics and Paralympics.

-If you are planning to travel to the Games, we recommend that you organise your trip early.
+If you are planning to travel to the Games, we recommend that you organise your trip well in advance.
 Accommodation in the Pyeongchang area is limited - and demand will be high around Games time.
-Transportation access to the event venues will be strictly controlled.
+Winter Olympic venues are in somewhat isolated areas, so New Zealanders will need to be well aware of public transportation schedules to ensure they can return to any accommodation outside of the Pyeongchang area.
+Transportation access to the event venues will also be strictly controlled.

 To avoid disappointment, plan and book your visit as early as possible - well in advance of your arrival in South Korea.

 Before you go…

 If you have a New Zealand passport - and an onward or return air ticket - you can enter South Korea as a tourist for up to 90 days without a visa.